jjbanks2/run_analysis/README.md

 3. After code is run, file tidy.txt will be located in the same working directory.

-4. See code_book.txt in this repository for description of all variables.
+4. See code_book.md in this repository for description of all variables.